 In 2013, Randy Rogowski took the reins on the family's farm and converted it to a mixed vegetable operation.
 Now 20 acres, Randy and the rest of Laurel Glen Farm are committed to keeping the locavore movement alive by providing fresh produce to the community.

 Growing up next to the farm, Randy learned to bale hay, drive a tractor, and tend a garden at a young age.
 He is proud to be carrying on the family legacy by making full use of the farm’s remaining land.
 Although he remembers everything his elder relatives taught him, Randy has developed his own knowledge about modern farming techniques such as pest control, extended growing seasons, and farm equipment.
 He is excited to be producing food sustainably and efficiently for the local community, and especially loves his tractors.

 Victoria’s heart and soul is in educating and connecting with community members.
 She manages the vegetable subscriptions by planning the weekly shares, packing them with high-quality produce, and writing the accompanying newsletter with farm updates and seasonal recipes.
-You can also find her at many of the local markets or connect with her by email.
+You can also find her at markets, in the store, or connect with her by email.
 She doesn’t mind the “grit” that comes from working in the fields either, lending her muscle when needed.
-When she’s not at the farm, Victoria is an elementary school teacher to focus on family here.
+Victoria recently took a leave from her job as an elementary school teacher to focus on family here.

 Our littlest farmer, Peter Alexander, joined the family on May 3, 2019.
 He is named after his great-great-uncle Peter and great-grandfather Alex.
-Catch him around the farm and at markets!
+Catch him around the farm!